 This policy accords with the Graduate School’s “Policies and procedures on graduate fellowships and assistantships,” in particular the final paragraph in the relevant section, which states:

 Graduate assistantships are awarded for not longer than one calendar year and are not renewed automatically from year to year unless specifically stated in writing.
+All GTA awards are subject to annual review by the Department of English for possible renewal.
 Graduate program directors generally determine eligibility for renewal of graduate assistantship awards in subsequent academic years.
-Specific work assignments, scheduling and arrangements relating to vacation and personal leave are determined by the department, program or administrative unit to which the graduate student is assigned.*
+Specific work assignments, scheduling and arrangements relating to vacation and personal leave are determined by the department, program or administrative unit to which the graduate student is assigned.

 Additional Graduate School Funded Assistantships